What Does The Real Bees Knees Mean?

 If You Plant Pollinators…

-This was what I did because I could not own a beehive where I live.
-How did I know what to plant?
-I asked, “what does the real bees knees mean?
+I planted pollinators because I could not own a beehive where I live.

 I had no idea that if a plant attracted butterflies, it would also attract hummingbirds and BEES!
 I don’t have reservations about bees around the house – next to the deck that we use every day!